Orange County is known for its great surfing beaches, but what if you want something a bit calmer for your babies or toddlers?

 On the inside of the Balboa Peninsula is 19th Street Bay Beach, a narrow strip of sand with still waters.
 As its in a harbor, you’ll see small boats docked all around and passing by.
 It’s part of the Marina Park recreation area.
 There’s a fairly large playground next to the beach that’s a hit with kids, and also large green grassy spaces perfect for picnics.

+There are public restrooms available in the park.
 This peninsula gets pretty crowded with parking, but there are a number of small paid parking lots around the beach, as well as street parking along the main road, so you should find something with a little patience.

-5. Baby Beach / Mother’s Beach, Dana Point
+4. Baby Beach / Mother’s Beach, Dana Point

 Way down in South OC is Baby Beach or Mother’s Beach – it’s referenced as both.
 This stretch of sand is at the end of Dana Point Harbor with calm waters.
 There’s also a small grassy area in front.